JPLMLIA/sudsconf/call.md

 - Acceptance Notifications: &nbsp; ~~July 10th, 2024~~
 - Author Confirmation Deadline: &nbsp; ~~July 19th, 2024~~
 - Author Registration Opens: &nbsp; July 22nd, 2024
-- Attendee Registration Opens: &nbsp; Early August
+- Attendee Registration Opens: &nbsp; August 12th, 2024
-- Complete Schedule Releases: &nbsp; Early August
+- Complete Schedule Releases: &nbsp; August 12th, 2024
 - Conference: &nbsp; August 21st to 23rd, 2024

 Abstracts will be reviewed for quality and alignment to one of the following sessions.
 Reviewers may request revisions from the author for clarity.